AArnott/pr-autocomplete-app/README.md

 # PR Auto-Merge App

-## GitHub App to automatically merge pull requests when they are ready.
+### GitHub App to automatically merge pull requests when they are ready

+### Set-up and usage
+1. Install the [Github App](https://github.com/apps/pr-autocomplete) into your repository
+2. Add autocomplete label to any PR that should be autocompleted (`auto_merge` `auto_squash` `auto_rebase`)
+3. PR will be automatically merged once all conditions are met and merging is safe to do

 ### Overview: Pull Request Validation
 A pull request is considered ready when: